Grid Unit

 Fields

-Kamayan strongly prefers to reference field data stored on the MeshBlock
+Kamayan strongly prefers to reference field data stored on the MeshBlocks through

 the type based interface.
-Fields are associated with a struct
+Fields are associated with a struct, and instantiations

 of that type can be used to reference a desired element of that field if it